Immersed figure-8 annuli and anyons: Discussion

 If the conjecture of the existence of an Abelian sector on ``figure-8" annulus turns out false, a counterexample (e.g., a solvable model) would be extremely interesting.
 This also means the existence (absence) of Abelian sectors on immersed figure-8 will be a nontrivial (and exotic) criterion for classifying wave functions with entanglement area law as well as topologically ordered phases.

-Suppose the existence of an Abelian sector on figure-8 (Conjecture~\ref{conj:1}) can be proved.
+Suppose the existence of an Abelian sector on the figure-8 (Conjecture~\ref{conj:1}) can be proved.
 Strong isomorphism will be a fact.
 While strong isomorphism is powerful, it seems to imply that we cannot learn much by looking at a topological space immersed differently.
 Let me argue this is far from the case.
 If strong isomorphism holds, a couple of intriguing questions can be pursued.
 In particular, it means tunneling processes (Section~\ref{sec:tunneling-trick} and Fig.~\ref{fig:tunneling-main}) can generate explicit isomorphisms not allowed by smooth deformation.
 Thus, automorphisms of information convex sets will not only come from topologically nontrivial ways to smoothly deform an immersed region back to itself but also from ways that utilize tunneling in intermediate steps.
 We expect these diverse topological classes of automorphisms to be informative.
 A natural question is: ``Can we use these automorphisms (dancing of quantum states) to extract all the data of the modular tensor category underlying an anyon model?"\footnote{An optimism to this possibility was found independent by Kyle Kawagoe, who attended my chalk talk at math department Ohio State University.} If the answer is affirmative, it will manifestly use a single quantum state, and this will be complementary to the ``microscopic approach" \cite{Kawagoe2019}.
-Can the mathematical structure coming out of immersion be comparable with the mapping class group?
+Can the mathematical structure coming out of immersion be comparable to the mapping class group?
 Analogous questions in higher dimensions can be asked in parallel and are more open.

-A stronger conjecture we postponed until now is the existence of a canonical (Abelian) vacuum state on the immersed figure-8 annulus.
-If this is true, the process in Fig.~\ref{fig:large-deformation} of the appendix may well be on the right track in extracting the full set of anyon topological spins.
+A stronger conjecture we postponed until now is the existence of a canonical (Abelian) vacuum state on the immersed figure-8 annulus.\footnote{In some classes of solvable models, such as the quantum double, indeed, such a unique Abelian vacuum on the figure-$8$ can be defined with a technique that depends on the special model.
+The challenge lies in the general definition.
+A toy version of the challenge already appears in the chiral semion chiral topological order (assuming the errors of the axioms do not affect the argument).} If this is true, the process in Fig.~\ref{fig:large-deformation} of the appendix may well be on the right track in extracting the full set of anyon topological spins.
 This is a meaningful problem that deserves an effort elsewhere.
 Proving the existence of a canonical vacuum on figure-8 remains an open problem, even for Abelian anyon theories, in which context we proved Conjecture~\ref{conj:1}.

 We further discussed the relevance of immersed annuli in contexts with topological defects.
 The central question we asked was Eq.~\eqref{eq:defect-question}, relating ``parallel" transportation to the existence of an Abelian sector on the immersed annulus that thickens the transportation loop.
 The question has two directions, and we provided an affirmative answer to one direction.
 The other direction is a conjecture that implies our main conjecture about the existence of an Abelian state on figure-8 (Conjecture~\ref{conj:1}) as well as strong isomorphism.